FateApocrypha/Berserker/README.md

 * [x] 4、Generated the expression and filled the value into the express
 * [x] 5、The basic directive system
 * [x] 6、Finished the directive of text
+* [x] 7、Add the directive of show and render the normal attribute

 ### Usage